jasonaden/angular/aio/content/guide/comparing-observables.md

-# Observables Compared to Other Techniques
+# Observables compared to other techniques

-You can often use Observables instead of Promises to deliver values asynchronously.
-Similarly, Observables can take the place of event handlers.
-Finally, since Observables deliver multiple values, you can use them where you might otherwise build and operate on Arrays.
+You can often use observables instead of promises to deliver values asynchronously.
+Similarly, observables can take the place of event handlers.
+Finally, because observables deliver multiple values, you can use them where you might otherwise build and operate on arrays.

 Observables behave somewhat differently from the alternative techniques in each of these situations, but offer some significant advantages.
 Here are detailed comparisons of the differences.

-## Observable compared to Promise
+## Observables compared to promises

-Observables are often compared to Promises.
+Observables are often compared to promises.
 Here are some key differences:

 * Observables are declarative; computation does not start until subscription.
 Promises execute immediately on creation.
-This makes Observables useful for defining recipes that can be run whenever you need the result.
+This makes observables useful for defining recipes that can be run whenever you need the result.

 * Observables provide many values.
 Promises provide one.
-This makes Observables useful for getting multiple values over time.
+This makes observables useful for getting multiple values over time.

 * Observables differentiate between chaining and subscription.
 Promises only have `.then()` clauses.
-This makes Observables useful for creating complex transformation recipes to be used by other part of the system, without causing the work to be executed.
+This makes observables useful for creating complex transformation recipes to be used by other part of the system, without causing the work to be executed.

 * Observables `subscribe()` is responsible for handling errors.
-Promises push errors to the child Promises.
-This makes Observables useful for centralized and predictable error handling.
+Promises push errors to the child promises.
+This makes observables useful for centralized and predictable error handling.

 ### Creation and subscription